davidfischer/civilopedia-v/README.md

 This application contains an offline version of the [Civilization V][civilization-v] civilopedia.
+This application is not affiliated with or endorsed by Firaxis Games, the developer of Civilization V.

 This app is available in [Google Play][civilopedia-google-play].
 No Android permissions whatsoever are required to use this app.